C4Q/AC-Android/lessons/enums-while/README.md

 Enums can not be defined within functions.
 They are often used to describe nouns or states in a code base.

-### The relationship between Java and Android
+### How Android is built from Java
 Java is a programming language that can be used to build any program a developer conceives of.
 Android is a collection of applications and interfaces, referred to as a stack, that allow Java programs to interact with hardware.

+Programs that mediate interaction with physical hardware are called operating systems.
+Most people are familiar with Windows from Microsoft and iOS from Apple, but the number one used operating system in the world is Linux, an open source operating system created and maintained by Linus Torvalds.
+Linux is the operating system that most routers, internet and corporate servers run.
+Linux is a favorite with developers because the source code is freely available.
+Windows and iOS do not give access to their source code.

 Android is based off of the Linux operating system, and any device running Android is also running Linux.
+Android is a collection of java classes and programs that communicate with the Linux operating system running on the device.
+Android is also open source, and that source code is maintained by the Android Open Source Project (AOSP), a collaboration of companies that contribute to the source.

+Most people are familiar with Google's version of Android, which is a fork of the AOSP codebase.
+Google modifies the code to add in extra services, including the Play Store and Google Maps.
+This version of the code is then sent to mobile carriers such as Verizon or AT&T, who modify the code to add in carrier specific applications and services.
+This carrier version of the code is eventually loaded onto the phones you can buy in Best Buy.
+Because the code is open source, it is possible for any programmer to build a hardware device, including a cell plhone, and run the AOSP code, as long as the hardware meets required specifications.

-The same way Android is built out of Java classes, any Java developer could build a system as complicated.
+The same way Android is built out of Java classes, any Java developer can build a system as complicated.
 Nor must one choose Java as the language to design it in.
 Many programming languages exist, each one expressing logic in a different pattern.
-Learning a different programming language will often teach you to thick about code in a new way.
+Learning a different programming language will often teach you to think about code in a new way.